didasy/WSock/README.md

 `port` must be a number ranged 1-65535, while `timeout` must be a number too in miliseconds

 ####WSock:newProtocolHandler(protocol, handler)
-`protocol` must be a string, while handler must be a function with a single argument to be used as new websocket instance.
+`protocol` must be a string, while handler must be a function with a single parameter to be used as new websocket instance.
 For further information about available methods for websocket instance, see [here.](https://github.com/lipp/lua-websockets#websocket-methods)

 ####WSock:newProtocolHandler(protocolHandlerTable)